Using Slurm on Pelle¶

 - The max time limit for jobs is 10 days.

-- GPU jobs has a time limit of 2 days.
+- GPU jobs (on the GPU partition, the H100's and the L40s's) have a time limit of 2 days.

 Quick start¶